Head of Faculty: Dr Biljana van Rijn

 How long will it take?

-Candidates can complete the MPhil in approximately 2.5 years, and the PhD in a minimum of 3 years.
+The Metanoia Enrolment period lasts 3-12 months.
+Candidates can then complete the MPhil in approximately 2.5 years and the PhD in approximately 3.5 years.

 When can I apply?